 How can buyers avoid gazumping?

-Being gazumped (the seller accepts an offer from a different buyer after they’ve accepted yours) can be frustrating, time consuming, not to mention expensive!
-Once a property becomes SSTC, buyers are advised to instruct their conveyancer who will start carrying out the legal work, and you’re unlikely to get a refund on these fees if you lose the property due to being gazumped.
+Being gazumped (the seller accepts an offer from a different buyer after they’ve accepted yours) can be frustrating and time-consuming, not to mention expensive!
+Once a property becomes SSTC, buyers are advised to instruct their conveyancer, who will start carrying out the legal work, and you’re unlikely to get a refund on these fees if you lose the property due to being gazumped.

-While there is nothing you can do to 100% prevent gazumping, it is rare.
+While there is nothing you can do to 100% prevent gazumping, it is rare, so try not to worry.
 There are some measures you can take to help prevent it, such as:

-- Asking the estate agent to take the property off property websites as soon as possible.
+- Asking the estate agent to take the property off property websites as soon as possible, so other potential buyers are less likely to see it.

 - If you’re buying with a mortgage, ensure you have a mortgage in principle before making an offer, to help things move quickly.

-In most cases, SSTC and under offer mean the same thin g – a buyer has made an offer for a property and the seller has accepted it.
-However, in some cases, the term under offer may mean that an offer has been made but the seller is considering whether to accept it.
-In both cases, it’s not yet a legally-binding sale.
+In most cases, SSTC and under offer mean the same thing – a buyer has made an offer for a property and the seller has accepted it.
+However, in some cases, the term “under offer” may mean that an offer has been made but the seller is considering whether to accept it or not.
+In both cases, it’s not yet a legally binding sale.
+Contact the estate agent the property is listed with if you need clarification on the property’s status.

 What does SSTC mean for buyers?